What is assistive technology?

 Neil Squire Society – The Neil Squire Society is the only national not-for-profit organization in Canada that has for over thirty years empowered Canadians with disabilities through the use of computer-based assistive technologies, research and development, and various employment programs.
 Neil Squire Society helps to remove barriers so that clients can live independent lives and become active members of the workplace and society.

-Makers Making Change: Initiative connecting “makers” to people with disabilities who need assistive technologies.
+- Makers Making Change: Initiative connecting “makers” to people with disabilities who need assistive technologies.
 Projects are all open-source with complete parts lists, and assembly instructions.
+Users can also find or request 3D printing schematics for assistive equipment.

 CanAssist – CanAssist at the University of Victoria is dedicated to helping people with disabilities improve their quality of life, with a focus on promoting independence and inclusion.
 The team of software developers and engineers develop customized technologies and programs where there are no commercially available solutions and funding can be secured.